Bassam Z. Shakhashiri

 Shakhashiri is an elected fellow of the New York Academy of Science, the Wisconsin Academy of Sciences, Arts and Letters, the South Carolina Academy of Science, and the Alabama Academy of Science.
 He is the recipient of honorary doctoral degrees from George Washington University, Illinois State University, Ripon College, University of Colorado, Grand Valley State University, University of South Carolina, and Lebanese American University.

 Dr. Shakhashiri retired in August 2021 and continues his public engagement work.
 In October 2022, an interactive mural was unveiled in the Discovery Building on the UW-Madison campus, featuring Bassam and other scientists.
-Also in fall 2022, WARF named the Bassam Z. Shakhashiri Public Science Engagement Award in his honor.
+Also in fall 2022, WARF named the Bassam Z. Shakhashiri Public Science Engagement Award in his honor, which is also supported by the UW-Madison’s Office of the Vice Chancellor for Research and Graduate Education and the Morgridge Institute for Research.
 It will be awarded to those who show excellence in engaging the public in their work in science, technology, engineering, arts, and math research.

 Back to Science is Fun Homepage